solliancenet/tech-immersion-data-ai/day1-exp1/README.md

     ![The Actual Query Plan button is highlighted in the toolbar.](media/ssms-enable-actual-query-plan.png 'Enable Actual Query Plan')

-9. Execute the query.
+9.  **Execute** the query.

 10. After the query executes, select the **Execution plan** tab.
 As the plan shows, SQL Server adopts a simple strategy here: for every tuple in the `Customer` table, invoke the UDF and output the results.
 This strategy is naïve and inefficient.
 Also, make note of the query execution time.
 In our case in the screenshot below, it took 9 seconds to complete.

     ![This screenshot shows the query execution plan using the legacy method.](media/ssms-udf-inlining-old.png 'Query execution plan with legacy method')

 11. Clear the query window, or open a new one, then paste the following query that makes use of the scalar UDF inlining QP feature.
-If you opened a new query window instead of reusing this one, make sure to click the **Include Actual Execution Plan** button to enable it.
+If you opened a new query window instead of reusing this one, make sure to click the **Include Actual Execution Plan** button to enable it. **Execute** the query.

     ```sql
     USE ContosoAutoDW;